 The correlation map for a cross-validated univariate per gridpoint regression between the gridded observations and the GCM output interpolated to the observation grid is shown in Fig. 3a.
 Although there is a large region with correlations greater than 0.5, the gridpoint regression is limited by not using spatial correlation information.
-Figures 3b-g show the correlation maps of regressions based on PCR, CCA, RDA, MCA, LSE-MCA and PPA patterns, respectively.
+Figures 3b-g show the correlation maps of regressions based on PCR, CCA, RDA, MCA, LSE-MCA, and PPA patterns, respectively.
 All of the spatial pattern regression methods show overall improvement compared to the gridpoint regression and are fairly similar to each other.
-Their similarity may reflect that there seems to be only one or two meaningful modes in the regression which are captured by all the methods.
-The CCA regression uses 5 predictor EOFs and 2 predictand EOFs to form a rank-2 regression; RDA and PPA use rank-1 regressions based on 5 and 3 predictor EOFs, respectively.
+Their similarity may reflect that there seems to be only one or two meaningful modes in the regression that are captured by all the methods.
+The CCA regression uses five predictor EOFs and two predictand EOFs to form a rank-2 regression; RDA and PPA use rank-1 regressions based on five and three predictor EOFs, respectively.

 The best overall results for correlation skill are obtained with CCA.
 Although CCA is expected to perform better than PCR since PCR is the special case of CCA with an untruncated predictand, there is no particular reason to expect CCA to outperform LSE-MCA or RDA, in general.
 The differences in skill are mostly insignificant, in a statistical sense.
-Both MCA and LSE-MCA use the same 4 modes that maximize covariance.
+Both MCA and LSE-MCA use the same four modes that maximize covariance.
 Although we expect LSE-MCA to perform better than MCA since MCA neglects correlations between predictors, the impact of sampling error on the performance of the methods is unknown.
-One could imagine poor estimation of the correlations among the predictors outweighing the neglection of inter-predictor correlations.
-In any case, in this example, LSE-MCA does out-perform MCA, which has the worst performance of the pattern regression methods.
+One could imagine poor estimation of the correlations among the predictors outweighing neglecting interpredictor correlations.
+In any case, in this example, LSE-MCA does outperform MCA, which has the worst performance of the pattern regression methods.
 The regression with the smallest cross-validated rms error is RDA.
-The rank-1 CCA regression (not shown) has slightly lower overall correlation than the rank-2 CCA regression, but has lower cross-validated rms error, and in fact is lower than that of the RDA regression.
+The rank-1 CCA regression (not shown) has slightly lower overall correlation than the rank-2 CCA regression, but has lower cross-validated rms error, in fact, lower than that of the RDA regression.